WojtekKamilowski/CI_PP3_TDP/README.md

 Selecting Option 2 prints a reminder to pre-order trailers for next operations.
 Example 'Cork, IE->Dublin, IE': '2', which means the user should contact a haulage opeartor to order 2 trailers.

+The option can be used to check what was planned for the operations before running the daily trailer forecast (option 9) or After the daily trailer forecast as a support when ordering trailers from haulage providers for next loading.

 Below the program prints "Press enter to return to the menu": to print the main menu press enter.

 #### Option 3: Preview last added_unused data